naufalalmajid/esp32-led-pwm/README.md

 # esp32-pwm
-Make PWM in ESP32 with Arduino IDE
+Make PWM for LED breathable in ESP32 with Arduino IDE

 just trying build this to make sure my old ESP32 board is still alive